COSIMA/cosima-recipes/paper/paper.md

 for regridding model output.
 Figures are generated using matplotlib [@Hunter2007matplotlib] incorporating Cartopy [@cartopy] for map-based visualisation.

-The Cookbook grew from a practical need inside the COSIMA community (watch ["COSIMA: The Movie"](https://youtu.be/bmUYRoPKtIA) to get a sense of what the COSIMA community is all about).
-The need was the following: the tools used to analyse modern ocean model output are powerful, but the gap between package-level documentation and reproducible end-to-end workflows remains large.
-Users need to understand not only Python and Jupyter [@kluyver2016jupyter], but also how to navigate high-dimensional and often very large model output, shared high-performance computing environments, and domain-specific analysis conventions.
-The Cookbook addresses this gap by packaging reusable workflows in the same medium in which users actually work.
+The Cookbook grew from a practical need inside the COSIMA community [@cosima_movie]: powerful tools for analysing modern ocean model output already existed, but the gap between package-level documentation and reproducible end-to-end workflows left new users largely on their own.
+Productive use requires fluency not only in Python and Jupyter [@kluyver2016jupyter], but also in navigating high-dimensional, often very large model output, shared high-performance computing environments, and domain-specific analysis conventions.
+The Cookbook bridges this gap by packaging reusable workflows in the same medium in which researchers actually work.

 # Statement of Need

-Analysing or configuring climate models has a steep entry cost.
-As explained above, new users must learn how to find datasets, load them efficiently, interpret metadata, operate on multi-dimensional arrays, and produce scientifically meaningful diagnostics.
+Analysing or configuring climate models carries a steep entry cost.
+New users must learn how to find datasets, load them efficiently, interpret metadata, operate on multi-dimensional arrays, and produce scientifically meaningful diagnostics.
 General-purpose libraries such as Xarray [@hoyer2017xarray] provide the foundations for these tasks, but they do not by themselves show a learner how to translate a research question into a robust analysis workflow for a specific model and computing environment.
-Thus, the Cookbook becomes a learning tool for those new to ocean and sea ice science, as it outlines how to interrogate the model output and plot commonly used quantities; and this can be often independent of model and the analysis environment.
+The Cookbook serves as a learning tool for those new to ocean and sea ice science, showing how to interrogate model output and visualise commonly used diagnostics — skills that transfer broadly across models and computing environments.

-That gap is not only pedagogical; it directly affects how quickly model output can be turned into science.
-For a beginner to become productive with a model output and pursue science question there is often the prerequisite of spending (often substantial time) to understand the structure of the output, the relevant conventions, and the computational environment in which analysis is expected to run.
-There is also substantial scientific labour embedded in many common diagnostics.
-Some calculations, require non-trivial development, understanding of model numerics, and validation before they can be used confidently; examples of such elaborate calculations are the "Advanced Recipes".
-If every new user or project had to reconstruct those workflows independently, a large amount of effort would be repeatedly spent on rebuilding analysis code rather than conducting research using the model output.
+The gap is not only pedagogical; it directly slows science.
+Before any analysis can begin, a newcomer typically spends substantial time deciphering the structure of the output, the relevant conventions, and the computational environment.
+There is also substantial scientific labour embedded in many common diagnostics: some calculations require non-trivial development, understanding of model numerics, and validation before they can be used with confidence — these are the "Advanced Recipes".
+If every new user had to reconstruct those workflows independently, enormous effort would be spent rebuilding analysis code rather than doing science.

 The COSIMA Cookbook facilitates knowledge sharing and accelerates research with a domain-specific, openly maintained collection of computational lessons and examples.